 NEW Rules for Open Burning of Brush on Residential Property

 North Stonington residents will be required to fill out an application for burning of brush.
 Brush piles and area surrounding them will be inspected prior to the issuance of any permits.
-Inspections will be conducted on Wednesdays and Fridays.
+Contact Fire Marshal for inspection by calling (860)599-3829.
 After site and brush piles have been approved a permit will be issued, permits may not be issued on the same day.

 There are now two determining factors for burning after obtaining a permit:

 1. Residents are now required to check the Air Quality Index by calling 1-800-249-1234

 2. Forest Fire Danger Index is checked through Groton Dispatch Center 860-448-1562